 Middle School Classroom Display Ideas

 In addition to the rules and announcements, you can exercise creativity in your middle school classroom decor.
 For example, if you have a computer center, you can post a colorful list of “dos and don’ts” for this area.
 Another idea is to display a word wall since vocabulary proves to be imperative in all content areas.
-From mathematical terms to vocabulary related to technology literacy, you can display a running record of all the new words that your class has acquired.
+From mathematical terms to vocabulary related to technology literacy for kids, you can display a running record of all the new words that your class has acquired.

 Create Bilingual Labels for Shared Spaces